tqre/LFS-salt/README.md

 Manually created working salt-LFS version, where archlive-master can see and command LFS-salt-minion in virtualbox created NAT Network.
 Works despite master having a different Python version.
 Vagrantbox is ssh'able.

+Recompiled libffi and libgmp for generic architectures as testing laptop had AMD-processor.

 ### TODO
 - rewrite documentation